fmaume/link-prospecting-tool/README.md

 - **[AI Web Scraper](https://apify.com/apify/ai-web-scraper)** - $25/1,000 sources.
 Only charged when the power-up is enabled.

 To minimize costs during testing:
-- limit organic results to 10
+- Limit organic results to 10
 - Provide only one to two search queries
 - Limit the number of leads per source with `maxContactsPerDomain` set to 2.